Myrani/IA_Kakuro/README.md

 How to use it ?

-  Just execute the Main.py into the kakuro Helper file and you're set to go !
+  Just execute the Main.py into the kakuro Helper directory and you're set to go !